Süleymanname

-The Süleymannâme is the fifth volume of the Shahnama-yi Al-i Osman (The Shahnama of the House of Osman) written by Arif Celebi.
 It is an account of Suleiman's first 35 years of his reign as ruler from 1520 to 1555.
 The portrayal of Suleiman's reign is idealized, as it not only includes the last exceptional events in world history, but also ends the timeline begun at creation with this perceived perfect ruler.
 The manuscript itself measures 25.4 by 37 centimeters and has 617 folios.
 In addition, it is organized in chronological order.
 This manuscript had a much more private use compared to other pieces of art produced for the Ottoman elite.
 The Süleymannâme has 69 illustrated pages since four topics out of the 65 represented are double-folio images.
 The cultural and political context of this work is Persian.
 This work is important because it allows for the acceptance of the sultan presenting himself in a divine image as well as presenting the ideas and expectations of the court.
-Arifi wrote in this epic poem 30,000 verses.
+Arifi wrote in this epic poem 60,000 verses.